Thursday, October 31, 2024

 Mistakes happen in nature all the time.
 That there are two-headed snakes or calves is well known, or animals with too many legs, or many other deformed creatures who usually live very short, likely very confused lives.

 Ever seen or heard of birth defects?
 Who's God punishing if he planned those?
 Is an anencephalic baby to blame for the absence of a brain?
 How about cleft palates?
-Perhaps you've heard of or seen conjoined twins, even seen pictures of them through fairly recent history since cameras have been invented.
+Perhaps you've heard of conjoined twins, even seen pictures of them through fairly recent history since cameras have been invented.
 I can assure you they are not the recent product of AI, since they've been known through history.
 Until recently we called them Siamese twins despite no evidence they happen more in that part of the globe instead of others.
 They often earned their living, if they survived, as freaks in sideshows.
 A lot of "mistakes" did.
 How about the bearded lady or the person with hair all over their body?
 If they weren't mistakes, did God make them for our amusement because we didn't have enough entertainment, or needed a reason to feel better about our own minor imperfections and somebody else to feel superior to?

 Less well known are malformed genitalia.
 Doctors occasionally couldn't identify clearly a baby's gender and assigned one at birth.
 Some times men have an extra testicle, or people can have multiple sets of nipples.
 Ears can be malformed.
 Almost any part of our bodies can.
 So ask yourselves, if none of those are mistakes, why do so many of us ostracize them, punish them, hate them as evil, especially if they were declared one gender and they grew up knowing themselves to be the other?
 Ever stop to think that we're the mistakes, with all that hate and fear?